Yegor-men/tracetorch/README.md

 ## Features

-As mentioned before, traceTorch currently has two main focal points for recurrent networks: RNNs which can be found in `tt.rnn` and SNNs which can be found in `tt.snn`.
+As mentioned before, traceTorch currently has three main focal points for recurrent networks: SNNs which can be found in `tt.snn`, RNNs which can be found in `tt.rnn`, and SSMs which can be found in `tt.ssm`.
 Regardless of where the layer comes from though, it's inevitably a child of `tt.Layer`, which makes it integrate with `tt.Model` and all other PyTorch modules in a layer-like way.
 This means that the layers expect one input, and produce only one output.
 All hidden states stay hidden, internal to the layer.
 And it's just one layer, not a full multi-layer model.
 Subsequently, the design approach changes a bit: the model processes one timestep at a time, it's expected that the looping is done externally.

 As stated earlier, the main selling point of traceTorch is in that it handles all the state management boilerplate.
 A model inheriting from `tt.Model` means access to predominantly the `zero_states()` and `detach_states()` methods.